kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_job_admission_policy.md

 kubectl create -f sample-validating-policy-binding.yaml
 ```

-Label each namespace where you want this policy to be enforced by doing:
+Run the following command to label each namespace where you want this policy to be enforced:

 ```shell
 kubectl label namespace my-user-namespace 'kueue-managed=true'